Azhovan/Stater/Readme.md

 ### Define Events
-`events` are actions which are needed to start a transition. with simple language, suppose there is transition like `a --------> b`, conceptually some things should happen when this Transition happend it called `Event`. it is like an action.
+Events are actions which are needed to start a transition. suppose there is transition like `a -----> b`, to change the state from `a` to `b` some action should happened (like event, or action by user)

-Event's functionality are totally like states, feel free to play with them.
+From modeling perspective, `Events` are like `States` in **Stater**.
+Both of them are `DomainObject`.
+They are objects which created, initialized, refined, etc.What really make them different is how to use these concepts inside the state machine.
+So all the functionality for Events are exact like the State.

 ```php
 $event = [
             "name" => "event_name",